KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 In the realm of professional development, providing feedback is a critical component.
 Yet, balancing constructive and critical elements can be a delicate task.
 This article delves into the complexities surrounding feedback, dissecting various methods, timing, and strategies that ensure it is both effective and well-received.
 It explores everything from the structure of formal feedback to the art of delivering crucial, unsolicited feedback, all with an aim to offer a comprehensive understanding of best practices in corporate communication.

 A quick note before we proceed - while the principles discussed here are universally applicable, their implementation may vary depending on cultural context.
 I'm an American, and this article is primarily rooted in the practices common in the United States, typically a low-context culture.
 For instance, in high-context cultures such as those prevalent in Japan, feedback tends to be less explicit and direct.
-It is crucial to adapt the principles discussed in this article to align with the cultural norms in your specific professional environment.
+Adapting the principles discussed in this article to align with the cultural norms in your specific professional environment is crucial.
 For the purposes of this discussion, let's explore the topic from a low-context cultural perspective, keeping in mind the need to adapt and adjust as necessary for different cultural contexts and recipient preferences.

 ## Giving Formal Feedback
 Corporations typically have an annual or bi-annual feedback cycle.
 Often the feedback request is vague or blank.
 In this case, try the format "The Good, Opportunities, and Overall."
 This format usually covers all bases of what people sought but didn't ask.
 You will look like a feedback superhero.
 Under each section, start a bulleted list of everything you think of when you think of the person.
 Once the list is complete, try to put it in sentence form.